Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Basecamp Remote team communication Paid from $15/user/month

-1. ProProfs Project – Best for Planning, Collaborating & Delivering Projects on Time
+1. ProProfs Project – Best Free Project Management Software for Planning, Collaborating & Delivering on Time

-And if you’re billing clients, the invoicing feature pulls from your tracked time automatically, a genuinely useful integration I haven’t seen handled this cleanly elsewhere at this price point.
-For teams managing multiple projects simultaneously, the portfolio-level view keeps everything visible without having to open each project individually.
+What stands apart is how complete the experience is without being overwhelming.
+Time tracking is built directly into the task level, so there’s no separate tool running alongside it.
+If you’re billing clients, the invoicing feature pulls from your tracked time automatically, a tight integration I haven’t seen done this cleanly at this price point.
+For teams running multiple projects at once, the portfolio-level view keeps everything visible without opening each project individually.

 Pros:

-• Gantt charts, Kanban boards, calendar views, and list views available without complex setup or paid upgrades
+• Gantt charts, Kanban boards, calendar views, and list views are available on the free plan without a paid upgrade

-• Built-in time tracking with timesheets and invoicing for client billing in one system
+• Built-in time tracking with timesheets and client invoicing in one system

-• Task dependencies ensure sequential steps are enforced across team workflows
+• Task dependencies enforce sequential workflows across the full team

 • Custom workflows and automation reduce manual follow-up on recurring tasks